 myCMU Grade Entry and FERPA.
 All CMU instructors and students have access to myCMU, and all students should consult their respective myCMU course sites for grade information.

 The grievance policy and process is designed to provide students, employees and members of the public with a process to resolve potential issues.

 This policy and process is established to provide persons with an avenue to file a written concern and to establish a process to track and implement changes as a result of said concern.

 - The person with the grievance may first attempt to resolve the issue informally with the appropriate student, faculty or employee involved (Note: Degree programs with specific accreditation requirements, such as the Nursing, Occupational Therapy Assistant and Physical Therapist Assistant programs, as well as the graduate programs in Nursing and Clinical Counseling must follow those guidelines outlined in program handbooks prior to pursing this process).
 Students may also direct concerns to the Divisional Chair regarding academic issues.

-- The Vice President for Institutional Growth and Student Engagement, as well as the Vice-President for Administration, and the Provost, are all available to help mediate resolution, to provide impartial advice and guidance on the process and to discuss the issue.
+- The Vice President of Advancement and Alumni Relations and the Provost are available to help mediate resolution, to provide impartial advice and guidance on the process and to discuss the issue.

 - If the issue cannot be resolved informally to the satisfaction of the parties, the student must present, in writing within 30 days of the incident/issue, a formal grievance/explanation of the situation via the online web form